TheWebTech/hs-code-block-web-component/README.md

 ```

 ## Use inside blog posts
+<details><summary>HubSpot now supports dragging and dropping modules in blog posts, and that's the recommended way to add code blocks to posts.
+The old way should still work fine if you need it though.</summary>
+This is the old way to use them in blog posts.

 The key thing you need to display a code block in your blog post is to require the JavaScript file.
 You do this in the same way you do for modules, but instead you use the `require_js` statement in your template.
 If you know your blog will use code blocks a lot, it's maybe okay to simply have the require statement right in your blog post template.
 ``` Jinja
 {{ require_js(get_asset_url('../../js/code-block.js'),{"type":"module"}) }}